Introduction to Excise Tax

 Types of Excise Tax

 Basic Excise Tax: Basic excise tax is 12.36% of the cost of materials consumed to prepare the goods.
-The tax is borne by the government to the manufacturers at the time of manufacturing the goods.
-Special Excise Duty: This tax is also a kind of excise duty that is levied on some special items; these items also qualify the requirement of the excisable goods which is being manufactured.
+The government bears the tax to the manufacturers when manufacturing the goods.
+Special Excise Duty: This tax is also a kind of excise duty levied on some special items; these items also qualify the requirement of the manufactured excisable goods.

-Education Cess on Excise duty: In some cases, excise duty is levied on education cess.
+Education Cess on Excise Duty: In some cases, excise duty is levied on education cess.
 The final computation of manufacturing costs includes this tax also.
-Excise duty in case of Export Units: In some export units the excise duty is levied and is termed as Excise duty on the export unit.
+Excise duty in Export Units: In some export units, the excise duty is levied and is termed as Excise duty on the export unit.

 Who Pays Excise Tax?

 In the first stage, the excise tax is paid to the government by the manufacturers of the excisable goods.
-Later in the second stage, the manufacturers compute the prices of the goods and it is set in such a way that the price includes the excise tax components, therefore, the ultimate liability to pay the excise tax lies with the consumer of that goods.
+Later in the second stage, the manufacturers compute the prices of the goods, which is set so that the price includes the excise tax components.
+Therefore, the ultimate liability to pay the excise tax lies with the consumer of that goods.

 Advantages and Disadvantages